Peposo Alla Fornacina (Tuscan Beef Stew)

 By Lee Jackson ↣ Published on: November 13, 2020

 Succulent, melt-in-the-mouth beef sits in a rich, fragrant sauce that’s so simple to make it’s almost unbelievable.
-Peposo Alla Fornacina is a wonderful Tuscan Beef Stew, guaranteed to impress.
+Peposo Alla Fornacina, a wonderful Tuscan beef and black pepper stew, that takes simplicity seriously while delivering serious flavour.

 A bowl of Creamy Polenta with Peposo Alla Fornacina (Tuscan Beef Stew)